 (C) Raised body.
 If the body is raised to lower the floor more than the OEM design allows between the body and the frame in order to achieve consumer visibility needs, the following specifications shall be met:

 (1) Body raise spacers shall be solid steel or other material with comparable characteristics, and no less in diameter than the existing base of the body mount.
 Any replacement bolts shall be minimum grade eight.
 Body supports shall be equal in number and similar in function to the OEM design.
-Locations shall be in accordance with the applicable NMEDA lowered floor guidelines manual unless the structural modifier is able to demonstrate compliance through independent crash test certification.
+Locations shall be in accordance with the applicable NMEDA guidelines unless the structural modifier is able to demonstrate compliance through independent crash test certification.

 (2) For the radiator and fan shroud to remain in the same relationship to the engine as before modification, both shall be remounted to the vehicle body in a manner that retains the original fan-to-radiator relationship.